 I’m always surprised at how fast 1 pound of ground meat goes around here.
-This Lamb Balls recipe will provide you with a quick snack, an easy lunch and if lamb isn’t your typical source of protein, something new to try.
-You could even serve these balls as an appetizer or side dish for Easter.
+If lamb isn’t your typical source of protein, this recipe will give you something new to try.

 Speaking of numbers and money, I’m gonna take you waaaaay back today.
 Back to when I was very, very little and introduced to both at an early age.